-Serious & Organised Crime Divisional Operation - intelligence development and investigation into drug supply and use in educational establishments throughout the Division, including Caithness.
+Serious & Organised Crime Divisional Operation - intelligence development and investigation into drug supply and use in educational establishments throughout the Division, including Ross and Cromarty.
 All intelligence will continue to be monitored daily and passed to the local area inspector for proactive approach.
-Prevention and Intervention Activity Twenty one positive Misuse of Drugs search warrants executed.
-The Slide is a specially-created film detailing a young person's downward spiral into criminality from teenage years into early adult life.
+Prevention and Intervention Activity The Slide is a specially-created film detailing a young person's downward spiral into criminality from teenage years into early adult life.
 After watching each film scene, attendees participate in a range of discussions to promote positive lifestyle choices and discuss the consequences of becoming involved in crime.
-Current liaison with local secondary schools in Wick and Thurso in order to identify suitable dates to carry out awareness raising sessions.
-As with all policing priorities, awareness raising and education is important which is why County Lines presentation delivered to NHS, Farr High School and staff responsible for supported accommodation can help communities identify people at risk of exploitation when their accommodation is taken over and drugs dealt from this address ( Cuckooing ) and how to report any concerns.
+These sessions were delivered to pupils at Dingwall Academy and further sessions will be delivered to secondary schools in the area.
+As with all policing priorites, awareness raising and education is important which is why County Lines presentation delivered to partners throughout Invergordon, Easter Ross and Wester Ross can help communitites identify people at risk of exploitation when their accommodation is taken over and drugs dealt from this address (Cuckooing) and how to report any concerns.